 Who did you listen to when you were little?
 Older, of course.
 And if someone at the time told us that imitating a frog is fine for vocal cords, we would do it if we wanted to sing in a choir.
 Would anyone tell us that we are sheep because of this?
 I think the answer is crystal clear to all of us.

 I said I understand all people with my own opinion and I really understand them.
 Because I believe in freedom of speech and ZKP (common sense).
-However, I do not understand that bachelorette parties, weddings, round anniversaries are still held in large numbers and, of course, indoors, where there is no shortage of people from risk groups (pregnant women, the elderly…).
-All of us who have ever been to one of these matters know that distance is no longer important to anyone in the morning, and even if you don't take your glass off the table - only plastic glasses are signed at children's parties, but there (in principle) ) none of the children drink.
+However, I do not understand the fact that bachelor parties, weddings, round anniversaries are still held in large numbers and, of course, indoors, where there is no shortage of people from risk groups (pregnant women, the elderly…).
+All of us who have ever been to one of these things know that distance is no longer important to anyone in the morning, and even if you take your glass off the table, no - only plastic glasses are signed at children's parties, but there (in principle) ) none of the children drink.

 I appreciate those who have given up on this this year.
 And today, on the way home from work, something else struck me.
 My friend will turn around a few years old, twice a quarter of a century, to be more precise.
 She decided to celebrate her birthday next year when and if conditions allowed.
 I fully support her, and best of all - she will be in good shape for at least half a year.
 And let someone else say that this is not the best reason of all time.

-However, it is much clearer to me why some people hide their positivity for the latest virus.
-Raja treats them as if they have an incurable disease reminiscent of the times of the plague.
+However, it is much clearer to me why some people hide their positivity to the latest virus.
+Raja treats them as if they have an incurable disease reminiscent of the times from the plague period.
 Some even go so far as to harass people, believing that, due to an alleged contact on a five-thousand-square-foot outdoor playground, they are harmful to themselves and their surroundings.
 Sadly true, but I think we should be more human and ask ourselves if we can help someone who is quarantined or someone who is positive.
 Maybe by placing a bag of basic groceries in front of his door or, last but not least, with a conversation, as he sometimes does.
-Just who doesn’t remember marathon phone conversations in their teens when the last five minutes were read in the style of ‘Put it down’, ‘No, you put it off’.
+Just who doesn’t remember marathon phone conversations in their teens when the last five minutes were read in the style of ‘Put it off’, ‘No, you put it off’.

 Am I afraid of getting sick?
 Yes, I admit.
 Especially now that I’m plagued by this buckwheat allergy, which I can’t avoid.
 But the fact is that anyone can get sick, anytime, anywhere - and that's why he's not a bad person yet.